Hi everyone! Hope you’re all enjoying the holidays.

 The point is to find ways to strengthen your muscles as much as you can, without causing pain in the ligaments.

 Okay… I think that is all for now!
-As always, if you have any questions, feel free to comment below or email me at firstname.lastname@example.org.
+As always, if you have any questions, feel free to leave me a comment below!

 And Happy New Year!